Yevheniia-Rudenko/ELO-2---HR-Analytics/README.md

 ### Running the Project

-Refer to specific README files in each folder for detailed instructions on running notebooks and scripts.
+Refer to specific readme files in each folder for detailed instructions on running notebooks and scripts.

 ---